Davitroon/VirtualCasino/README.md

 <h1 align="center">Virtual Casino</h1>

 <p align="center">
-<strong>Virtual Casino</strong> is a Java desktop application that brings the excitement of a casino to your screen.<br>
+A Java desktop application that brings the excitement of a casino to your screen.
-Built with <strong>Swing</strong> and <strong>MySQL</strong>, it features an intuitive interface, multiple classic games such as <strong>Blackjack</strong> and <strong>Slot Machines</strong>, and a dynamic money system that updates based on the player's results.
 </p>

 <p align="center">